JonPSmith/EfCore.GenericServices.AspNetCore/README.md

 1. [ASP.NET Core MVC or Razor pages](https://github.com/JonPSmith/EfCore.GenericServices.AspNetCore/blob/master/README.md#1-aspnet-core-mvc-or-razor-pages---copy-status-to-modelstate) - copy to `ModelState`.
 2. [ASP.NET Core Web API](https://github.com/JonPSmith/EfCore.GenericServices.AspNetCore/blob/master/README.md#2-aspnet-core-web-api---forming-the-correct-http-response) - form correct HTTP response.

+The library also contains code for that user EfCore.GenericService or EfCore.GenericBizRunner.
+See information at end of the Readme file, and have a look at the integration test

+MIT licence

 ## 1. ASP.NET Core MVC or Razor pages - copy status to `ModelState`

 The extention method `CopyErrorsToModelState` which copy `IStatusGeneric` errors into ASP.NET Core's `ModelState`.